cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### swapnilsayansaha 12/12/2020 07:52:58
 I am looking for a webots underwater vehicle to collect some simulated sensor data.
 I have found only one such model available online ([https://github.com/nathalex/simulation](https://github.com/nathalex/simulation)) but it's hard to control.
 I have seen a couple of papers that have made underwater robots but they didn't release the models.
 Anyone here has any shareable underwater vehicle model?

-##### Justin Fisher [Moderator] 12/12/2020 15:03:14
-I've also had quite a few strange experiences with joints getting locked into weird positions.
-I strongly suspect that there's some sort of bug in the implementation of physical bounds on joint positions, though it hasn't happened consistently in the same way enough for me to have filed a bug report yet.
-Getting bitten repeatedly by this weirdness has led me to basically never use physical limits on joint positions since they're too often buggy, and instead just to impose softer limits with springs, with limits on what positions motors try to move a joint to, and/or imposing limits with supervisor superpowers.
-Of course that's easier when I'm designing the robots+supervisors myself than it would be working with a variety of robots other people designed, the way I think you're trying to.

-##### swapnilsayansaha 12/13/2020 09:45:50
-anyone?
-I just need a underwater robot model with a controller.
-Proper citation will be given if the model is used.

 ##### Justin Fisher [Moderator] 12/13/2020 10:46:18
 `@swapnilsayansaha` The people who are likeliest to have a suggestion for you seem to mostly be around during European workweek hours, so you may have to wait til Monday to hear from them.
 I haven't encountered such models yet myself.
 If you can find a model that looks about like you want, it probably wouldn't be too hard to rig it with propellors or just use supervisor superpowers to move it however you want.
 So it might make more sense for you to ask for help making the one you found move the way you want if that's the only thing you don't like about it.